 "True ski-in, ski-out condos with kitchens and fireplaces.
 The practical pick when you want to cook for the kids and leave skis at the door."

 "A red-doored inn on Lac Mercier in the Old Village.
-Sixteen rooms, a sun-deck on the water, and the Quebecois warmth that the resort hotels can never quite manufacture."
+Rooms, apartments and lakeside chalets, a sun-deck on the water, and the Quebecois warmth the resort hotels can never quite manufacture."

 "Off the mountain on Route 117, with free parking, free breakfast, and a shuttle to the village.
 The honest mid-range pick when the resort hotels are sold out."